salvob41/ci-image-gcp/README.md

-# ci-image-gcp
-Google cloud sdk with kubectl and kube-score
+# Google cloud sdk with kubectl

+Docker image with Google Cloud SDK and Kubectl used in (https://github.com/gadiener/ci-image-gcp)[CI runners].

+It also includes (https://github.com/zegl/kube-score)[kube-score] not built from source.